lehtiolab/msstitch/README.md

 Example: filter unique peptides on best score of a merged percolator file

-`python3 pycolator.py -c filteruni -i percolator.xml`
+`python3 pycolator.py filteruni -i percolator.xml`

 <a name="mzidtsv"></a>
 ### mzidtsv